 As you drive from Tbilisi to Gori, take note of your proximity to the disputed border with South Ossetia.
 At one point, about ten kilometers east of Gori, the border comes within five hundred meters of the roadway.
 One wrong turn and you could find yourself in occupied territory, and one minor act of aggression from the Russian troops and Georgia could find itself without a unified east-west highway.

-You’d be crazy to do take one of the day trips from Tbilisi to Gori without also doing a side trip to Uplistsikhe (“Lord’s Fortress”), a town that was carved out of stone as far back as 1,000 BC, and inhabited until a final invasion by Mongols in the 1300s.
+You’d be crazy to do take a day trip from Tbilisi to Gori without also doing a side trip to Uplistsikhe (“Lord’s Fortress”), a town that was carved out of stone as far back as 1,000 BC, and inhabited until a final invasion by Mongols in the 1300s.
 The entire community is well-signed in English, allowing you to understand the range of stone-carved buildings (including fortifications, wells, temples, gates, a wine cellar and a grand basilica at its upper summit).
-Your ticket includes entrance to the museum at gates; inside there is a collection of artifacts found at the site (and air-conditioning!).
+Your ticket to Uplistsikhe includes entrance to the museum at gates; inside there is a collection of artifacts found at the site (and air-conditioning!).
 The heat hits hard here, so pack lots of bottled water, sunscreen and a hat.

 When you’re down in the village of Stepantsminda in north-eastern Georgia, you can just barely see the silhouette of the Gergeti Trinity Church in the mountains off in the distance.
 From the village, it’s impossible to imagine the sight that will await you at the top of your three-hour hike up to the church… a sprawling, luscious green field, grazing cattle and the iconic fourteenth-century church just a short (and finally flat) stroll away.